Umuzi-org/tech-department/content/projects/tilde-mockups/volunteer-dashboard/_index.md

 If someone is working on a project and it keeps moving back and forth between the review and feedback columns in Tilde then it means something is going wrong.

-Wither the reviewer is doing a bad job of explaining things.
+Whether the reviewer is doing a bad job of explaining things.
 Or the person writing the code is misunderstanding things or not being careful.
 Maybe the project specification is confusing.

-The volunteer can look at these and try and figure out what is going on and what the next moe shoud be.
+The volunteer can look at these and try and figure out what is going on and what the next move shoud be.

 ### Help the helpers

 If someone is doing a great job at code review then it means that if we give them knowledge they'll spread it.
 Helping someone who suports others is the best way to help as many people as possible.

 If someone is useless at code review then they should be at the bottom of the list beause the knowledge wont spread from this person.

+so basically if there is a list of tasks for a volunteer to do, tasks that help helpful people should be higher in the list.

 ## Who sould be excluded from this